 The City's Stormwater website was moved from the Public Works Department home page to the Water Resource Management Department home page in 2005.
-The Stormwater website was updated in 2010 to include water quality sampling data reports and information on the erosion and sediment control program, as well as additional links, resources, and new photographs.
-In 2011, the Stormwater website was visited 877 times.
+The Stormwater website was updated in 2011 to include water quality sampling data reports as well as additional ALOAS brochures.
+In 2012, the Stormwater website was visited 647 times.